1988–89 Australian region cyclone season: Severe Tropical Cyclone Harry

 On 7 February, an eastward moving tropical depression developed about 800 km (500 mi) west of Vanuatu.
 After intensifying to a tropical cyclone the following day, Harry turned southward and further intensified to a severe tropical cyclone before striking New Caledonia on 11 February.
 After moving back over water, the cyclone turned towards the east-northeast and crossed 160°E, entering the Australian cyclone basin, on 13 February.
 Harry gradually strengthened over the following two days, ultimately attaining its peak intensity on 15 February with winds of 205 km/h and a minimum pressure of 925 mbar (hPa; 925 mbar).
 Around this time, the cyclone's eye had expanded to 85 km (50 mi) in diameter.
 Throughout the remainder of 15 February and into the following day, Harry became almost stationary before turning towards the southwest.
 By 17 February the storm weakened below severe tropical cyclone status before exiting the Australian Basin.

 Tropical Low 16S

 On 23 February the BoM started to monitor a tropical low that had developed within the monsoon trough about 1665 km to the north of Perth, Western Australia.
 Over the next day the system moved southwards before it was designated as Tropical Cyclone 16S by the JTWC, as it reached its peak intensity with 1-minute sustained wind speeds of 85 km/h.
 The system subsequently made landfall on Western Australia during 24 February, having nearly become a tropical cyclone on the Australian scale.
 The system was subsequently last noted over Western Australia during 25 February.

 Tropical Cyclone Marcia

-Tropical Cyclone Marcia existed from March 2 to March 5.
+Tropical Cyclone Marcia existed from 2 to 5 March.